 If you have purchased the doors prehung and framed, center the entire framework in the door opening.
 Use a carpenter square and level to make sure the door is plumb and centered.
 Place shims to hold the door in place before nailing it into place.

-Double check the level and plumb of the door and add more shims at top, bottom and sides if necessary.
-Then use screws and screw door frame firmly into place.
+Double-check the level and plumb of the door and add more shims at the top, bottom and sides if necessary.
+Then use screws and screw the door frame firmly into place.
 Space the screws about 8 inches apart around the frame and be sure the door is securely set.